Guilhermedbs/LLM-deployment/README.md

 ## Prerequisites

 - Kubernetes cluster (local or remote)
-- Persistent Volume for model storage or mount with the path of the host models cache.
+- Volume mount for model storage with the path of the host models cache.
 - HuggingFace token (stored as a Kubernetes secret)

 ## Setup